Next Available Start Date: Sunday, August 9, 1:00 – 2:00pm

 Bordetella (Canine Kennel Cough) vaccine is recommended – please discuss with your vet!

 Length: 4 weeks

-Ages: 8-14 weeks old at time of registration
+Ages: 8-14 weeks old at time of first class

 By the time a puppy has reached 18 weeks old they are already past the most important socialization period of their lives.
 Start your puppy off on the right paw during this impressionable first 18 weeks of life.
 This class focuses on crucial socialization skills to help your puppy become a manageable, confident, happy dog, all while building a strong, long-lasting relationship with your new pup.